gideonpeters/SmellyClasses/code-generation-and-evaluation/README.md

 ## Generation Strategies

-We devise three distinct generation strategies for evaluating LLMs on class-level code generation:
+Authors of ClassEval devise three distinct generation strategies for evaluating LLMs on class-level code generation:

 **Holistic Generation**: the model is asked to generate the entire class all at once with the class skeleton as inputs.